 Step 2: Developing an Android Application (Remote Lamp)

 I wanted to control my lighting system and its joyful features using my mobile phone :) Hence, I developed an Android application named Remote Lamp with a user-friendly interface on MIT App Inventor 2.
 It transmits specific characters to the HC-06 Bluetooth Module for each command as explained in Commands.
 You can inspect the building blocks of the application by zooming in to the blocks figure.

-You will be able to download this application on Google Play, but it is under review right now.
 For those who want to download directly on their phone, I leave the application .apk file in Files.

 - Clicking the Weather button, activate the Weather Screen - transmits 't'.

 - Clicking Lamp (1) buttons, turn on or off Lamp (1) - transmits '5', '7'.

 - Clicking Lamp (2) buttons, turn on or off Lamp (2) - transmits '6', '8'.

 - Choosing options in the LEDs slider, turn on or off yellow, blue, green, red LEDs - transmits '0', '1', '2', '3', '4'.

 - Choosing options in the RGB slider, change the RGB color as red, green, blue, yellow, purple, cyan, white, or off - transmits 'r', 'g', 'b', 'y', 'p', 'w', 'o'.

 - Clicking Wheels buttons, turn right and left wheels or stop them - transmits 'a', 's', 'd'.